-Kava is extracted from the root of a deciduous shrub called Piper methysticum .
+Kava is extracted from the root of a deciduous shrub called Piper methysticum.
 South Pacific Island cultures have used kava for centuries.
 However, in some countries, kava has been abused and is a serious social and health problem.
-To help insomnia, take kava one hour before bedtime.
+To help insomnia, take kava 1 hour before bedtime.

 Kava may cause problems with the liver.
 If you are taking kava, you should be monitored by your doctor for liver problems.

-Lemon Balm is a plant ( Melissa officinalis L. ) with a pleasant lemon smell.
+Lemon balm is a plant (Melissa officinalis L.) with a pleasant lemon smell.
 It can be grown in most gardens.
 The leaves are used in traditional medicine to treat sleep disturbances.
 There is not enough evidence to recommend lemon balm as the sole treatment for insomnia.
-There are two studies however, that give promise that it may work if combined with valerian.
+However, there are 2 promising studies that show it may work if combined with valerian.
 In small oral doses, lemon balm can have a calming effect.
-Lemon balm appears to be safe but may cause excessive sedation if taken in combination sedative medications.
+Lemon balm appears to be safe, but may cause excessive sedation if taken in combination sedative medications.

 Passionflower ( Passiflora incarnata L. ) was used historically and is used currently as a mild sedative.
 In studies of mice, passionflower extracts produced decreased agitation and promoted long sleep.
 In humans, passionflower helped reduce anxiety, but there is not enough evidence to recommend it for the treatment of insomnia.
 It seems to be safe, although it may increase the effect of other drugs, especially sedatives.